Skip to content

 Answer: High Occupancy Vehicle.

-Why it works in the car: Someone will guess “highway only vehicle.”
-Let them.
-Then point to the lane sign.
+The trap here: Someone guesses “highway only vehicle.”
+Let them finish, then point to the lane sign.

 67. What is a zipper merge?
 (Medium)